-Year Five and Six 5 day camps.
-Alternating each year between Wilsons Promontory for a surfing and outdoor education camp and Canberra to visit the attractions in our national capital.
+Year Five and Six (5 day camp week).
+Alternating each year between an outdoor education and adventure camp, and Canberra to visit the attractions in our national capital.

 Camps are a fantastic way for students and teachers to interact and complete challenges that are away from the classroom.
 They assist with building resilience, independence, teamwork and importantly fun and challenging activities that students are not typically exposed to.

 Each year we look at programs that will add positive experiences and challenges for all our students.
 Some of these include a Bike Education Program and Yarra Trail ride for our senior students, High Ropes challenge and a six week sailing program at Albert Park.

 At Sacred Heart Kew, we take this imperative very seriously.
 Science, Technology, Engineering and Mathematics are taught at every grade level throughout the school using an interdisciplinary approach.
 This approach fosters deep learning as students develop their critical and creative thinking, communication and collaboration skills, and capacity as designers.